A comparison theorem for semi-abelian schemes over a smooth curve: Twisted syntomic complexes for Dieudonn e crystals

 \item The action of $\cal D$ on $M_X$ factors through the quotient ring $\cal D^F$. \finrom

 When they hold we say that $M$ (or equivalently $(M_X,\nabla)$) has \emph{trivial $p$-curvature}.
 The category $\cal Crys^F((X/\Sigma_1)_{crys,et},\O)$ of crystals with trivial $p$-curvature is a full subcategory of $\cal Crys((X/\Sigma_1)_{crys,et},\O)$ which is stable by subobjects and quotient objects.
-In particular it is abelian and the inclusion functor is exact. \end{lemdefn} Proof.
-This follows from \ref{defnabla}. \begin{flushright}$\square$\end{flushright}
+In particular it is Abelian and the inclusion functor is exact. \end{lemdefn} Proof.
+This is straightforward using the correspondences explained in Lem. \ref{defnabla} and Prop. \ref{hyperstrat}. \begin{flushright}$\square$\end{flushright}